square/SquarePointOfSaleSDK-iOS/Contributing.md

 Please do not write new code using deprecated APIs.

 ### Unit Testing
-To run the unit tests, run `bundle exec pod lib lint --verbose` from the command line.
+To run the unit tests, run `bundle exec pod lib lint --verbose --allow-warnings` from the command line.
 Note that the SquarePointOfSaleSDK.podspec includes a [cocoapods test specification](https://guides.cocoapods.org/using/test-specs.html).